marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 --- abstract

-QUIC defines a variant of the ACK frame that carries three counters, one for the ECT(0), one for the ECT(1) and one for the CE codepoint.
+QUIC defines a variant of the ACK frame that carries cumulative count for each of the three ECN codepoints (ECT(1), ECT(0) and CE).
 From this information, the recipient of the ACK frame cannot deduce which ECN marking the individual packets were received with.

-This document defines an alternative ACK frame that encodes enough information to indicate which ECN marks each individual packet was received with..
+This document defines an alternative ACK frame that encodes enough information to indicate which ECN mark each individual packet was received with.

 --- middle

 # Introduction

-Some advanced congestion control algorithms would benefit from not only knowing that some packets were ECN-marked, but exactly which ones.
+Some congestion control algorithms would benefit from not only knowing that some packets were marked with Congestion Experienced (CE) bit, but exactly which ones.
 In the general case, this is not possible with the standard {{!RFC9000}} ACK frame, since it only contains cumulative ECN counts.

-This document defines an alternative ACK frame, the ACCURATE_ACK_ECN frame, which encodes the ECN codepoint alongside the ACK range.
+This document defines an alternative ACK frame, the ACCURATE_ACK_ECN frame, which encodes the corresponding ECN codepoint alongside the ACK range.
 This encoding comes at a cost: In the presence of ECN markings, this will lead to ACCURATE_ACK_ECN frames containing more ACK ranges compared to a regular ACK frame.
 However, this is not expected to significantly inflate the size of ACCURATE_ACK_ECN frames.
 For example, in the steady state, L4S {{!RFC9331}} applies the CE marking to two packets per roundtrip.
 In the absence of packet loss, two of the ACCURATE_ACK_ECN frames sent during that RTT would contain two ACK ranges